Thursday, 7 May 2026

 17:00–17:30 | LEO-NET Member Meeting

 Experience the true taste of Spain in the heart of Valencia!
-During this interactive cooking workshop, you will discover the secrets of traditional Spanish tapas, actively take part in their preparation, and explore the flavours that make Spanish cuisine so unique.
+During this interactive cooking workshop, you will discover the secrets of traditional Valencia paella, the iconic dish born in this very city, actively take part in its preparation, and explore the flavors that make Spanish cuisine so unique.

 Friday, 8 May 2026